strt/www/content/case/region-örebro-län-regional-utveckling-yrkesvux-are-you-the-true-you-yrkesvux-–-du-blir-du.md

   new start to your career is something most people experience at some point in their lives.
 Yrkesvux enables more people to change career paths and follow the right one.
-client: 'Region Örebro Län, Regional utveckling, Yrkesvux'
+client: 'Region Örebro County, Yrkesvux'
 date: '2019-06-18T03:55:29+02:00'
 image: /content/media/uploads/case-yrkesvux-m2.jpg
 video: 'https://player.vimeo.com/video/342994753'